 Producing audience insights

-At Kingpin we regularly develop audience insights for our clients.
+At The Marketing Practice we regularly develop audience insights for our clients.
 These are most often developed by combining and analysing multiple first- and third-party data sources.
 Sometimes that data is enriched with commissioned research.

 Most of the data is engagement data – even intent signals are forms of engagement.
 Being able to analyse audience engagement by topic, sub-topic and content type, with the audience broken down by persona and/or seniority, is vital to delivering actionable insights for our clients.